PatiencePhakathi/Digital-portfolio/README.md

 - 📄 **Create a CV** (Evidence + Reflection)(create-cv.md)
 - 📤 **CV Submission** (Evidence + Reflection)(cv-submission.md)

+🤝 I’m open to:
+- Collaborating on tech-for-good projects
+- Entry-level internship or developer roles
+- Sharing learning journeys with fellow students

 🛠️ I'm currently learning full-stack development and excited to grow into a professional software developer.
 🌍 Let’s connect and build the future together!

+## 💡 Fun Fact
+I'm fluent in "debug-ese" — it's the language of trial, error, and ultimate triumph 😄